gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/assignment-1/_index.md

 ---
 ## An Analytical Detective

 Crime is an international concern, but it is documented and handled in very different ways in different countries.
 In the United States, violent crimes and property crimes are recorded by the Federal Bureau of Investigation (FBI).
 Additionally, each city documents crime, and some cities release data regarding crime rates.
-The city of Chicago, Illinois releases [crime data from 2001 onward online](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).
+The city of Chicago, Illinois releases {{% resource_link "4393a442-846c-482c-9d95-0f8eb9627727" "crime data from 2001 onward online" %}}.

 Chicago is the third most populous city in the United States, with a population of over 2.7 million people.
 The city of Chicago is shown in the map below, with the state of Illinois highlighted in red.